 About 24,000 people are employed at the airport.
 Newark Liberty contributes about $20.7 billion in economic activity to the New York-New Jersey metropolitan region including more than $7.5 billion in wages and salaries.
 About 147,000 jobs are derived from airport activity.

 In 2002, reconstruction of the National Historic Landmark Newark Liberty International Airport's Administration Building #1 was completed.
 The new 100,000 square-foot building houses much of the Port Authority's airport staff.

 Central Terminal Area

 The 425-acre oval Central Terminal Area was built as part of a large-scale airport redevelopment program in the 1960s and early 1970s.

 Newark Liberty has three major terminals: A, B and C.

 With 27 gates, Terminal A branches out into three circular satellite buildings, designed as A-1, A-2 and A-3.
 The main terminal building measures approximately 800 by 165 feet.
-Phase 1 planning for the redevelopment of Terminal A has begun, with discussions under way with probable tenant airlines.
+Planning for the redevelopment of Terminal A has begun, with discussions under way with probable tenant airlines.
 A Welcome Center was recently added.

 Terminal C opened in 1998.
 Continental Airlines’ Global Gateway project in 2001 added 600,000 square feet of space and turned the facility into a three-level terminal with two levels for departures.
 The C-3 concourse added 19 gates – bringing the terminal’s total to 59 – a huge retail and concessions space, and U.S. Customs facilities.
 The state-of-the-art International Arrivals Facility, also completed by Continental, added another 1,500 passengers-per-hour arrival capacity to Newark Liberty.
 In 2010, Continental merged with United Airlines.
 A new Welcome Center opened in the terminal in 2011.